hanelske/NRT/index.md

   image: header_website.png
 ---

-Hello I'm a thing {: .notice--success}
+Hello I'm a thing{: .notice--success}

 The New Robotic Telescope (NRT) is a [Liverpool John Moores University](https://www.ljmu.ac.uk) project in collaboration with the [Instituto de Astrofísica de Canarias (IAC)](https://www.iac.es) and the [National Astronomical Research Institute of Thailand (NARIT)](http://www.narit.or.th/en/).